jpedroschmitz/dotfiles/README.md

 # Dotfiles

 > Warning: If you want to give these dotfiles a try, you should first review the code and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!
-I also recommend you take a look at Mathia's repository; it contains more macOS system modifications.
+I also recommend you take a look at [Mathias’s dotfiles](https://github.com/mathiasbynens/dotfiles) repository; it contains more macOS system modifications.

 Personal dotfiles for macOS.